 Of all the nap transitions that take place, going from 2 naps to 1 nap can be the most daunting.
 The age range when this transition occurs can vary widely, in some cases occurring as early as 12 months of age, and in other cases not occurring until 20 months of age (and for what it’s worth, these were the ages of my two kids when they transitioned).
 For affordable hands-on support directly from me while nap sleep training, make sure to check out The Baby Sleep Trainer Program + Support.

-How to know when your child is ready for the 2 to 1 transition:
+How do you know when your baby is ready to drop to one nap?

 When this occurs, you need to mentally be ready for about a one-month transition period.
 During this time, it’s important you do not transition from two naps to one nap from day to day.
 Once you make the commitment to go to one nap, you need to stick to it indefinitely (yes, even if their single nap each day is short).